Yen holds gains as euro suffers on Italy uncertainty

 Investors have been positioning for the Bank of Japan to deliver bold stimulus to defeat deflation.
 News the Japanese government will this week nominate two doves to head the central bank have strengthened that conviction.

-But the cosy trade of shorting the yen was rudely interrupted by the inconclusive election in Italy, which threatened to stall reforms and reignite the euro zone financial crisis.
+But the cozy trade of shorting the yen was rudely interrupted by the inconclusive election in Italy, which threatened to stall reforms and reignite the euro zone financial crisis.

 Italy's borrowing costs have soared on the back of the political stalemate, creating a challenging environment for the country's sale of new 10-year bonds and five-year paper later in the day.